 Personal Information:

 Last Name: First Name:

-Social Security Number or Driver's Li cense Number: Date of Birth:
+Social Security Number or Driver's License Number: Date of Birth:

-Home Phone: (208) Business Phone: (20 8)
+Home Phone: (208) Business Phone :: (208)

 Home Address:

-City: State: Zip:
+City: State: Zip: -

-1. List all areas/classro

-2. If you have children n attending the school, lis st the child's name, gra ade and school:
+2. If you have children attending the cal- o, grado and sahooli -

-Child's First & Last N Grade: ame:

-Child's First & Last N Grade: ame:

-Child's First & Last N Grade: ame:
+If you have children attending the sch Child's First & Last Name: Grade: iooi, list the child's name

+Crada

+Grada

+Volunteer Availability:

+Thursday Friday

+Education Information:

+Provide highest level of education on completed:

+Employment Information:

+Current Employer Address: Position: Years with Employer:

-Volunteer Availability :
+Past Volunteer Experience:

-Monday Tuesday Wednesday Thursday Friday Morning □ □ □ □ □ Aftern noon Education Information: Provide highest level of educat ion completed: : Employment Information: Current Employer Address: Position: Years with Employer: Past Volunteer Experience: Name of Organization: Contact Name: Address: Can we contact Supervisor?
-Name of Supervisor & Supervi Phone Number: sor's Position: When did you volunteer?
-From: To: References: List two references that have k Please notify your references to nd are not related to you.
-Name # 2: Phone: Relationship: Email: Background Security Informat ion: To safeguard the children, we sconfidential and will not be sha ar Charter School screens volunteer ap oplicants.
-All information i s Yes □ No □ I will cooperatin obtain tar Charter Schoo int background ch Yes □ No □ Have you ever been convicted d of a felony?
-If y ves, explain:
+Name of Organization: Contact Name: Address:

+Can we contact Supervisor?
+Name of Supervisor & Supervis Phone Number: or's Position:

+When did you volunteer?
+From: To:

+References:

+List two references that have known Please notify your references to • • nd are not related to you.

+Nai Pho Rel Em ationship:

+Background Security Information o n:

+To safeguard the children, we se confidential and will not be shar rter School screens volunteer applicants.
+All information is

+Yes □ No □ I will cooperate in obtai with North Star Chaning fingerprint back

+Yes □ No □ Have you ever b peen convicted of a f elony?
+If yo es, explain: